05 Nov Deadlifting With Back Pain

 While you may not feel like getting out of bed, finding a comfortable range of motion and continuing to move in that range is crucial for limiting the negative effects of an acute back injury.

+Are you looking for a solution to your low back pain?
+Tired of not being able to perform a deadlift movement, sit during long car rides, and sleep comfortably?
 No matter how long you have suffered from back issues, it is never too late to start feeling better.
 We get it, we have dealt with low back issues too!
 The Low Back [P]Rehab Program is a physical therapist developed, step-by-step program that blends exercise science, current evidence, our clinical expertise, and our personal experiences to provide you with the ultimate solution!
 Click HERE to learn more

 One note on safety: in rare cases, a low back injury can be accompanied by bowel and bladder changes as well as significant changes in the strength, sensation, or reflexes of your lower extremities.
 If you have any or all of these symptoms you should seek a consultation with a healthcare professional.